shivannis/xandr-docs-public/xandr-docs/articles/monetize/required-parameters-for-android-and-ios-inventory.md

 ---
 title: Required Tag Parameters for Android and iOS Inventory
-Description: This page gives a list of parameters required by Android and iOS tags. ms.date: 10/28/2023
+description: This page gives a list of parameters required by Android and iOS tags. ms.date: 10/28/2023
 ---